 An irrevocable trust is a trust that cannot be changed/modified/altered/terminated by the grantor, once the trust deed is signed and comes into effect.
 Once the asset is transferred to the trust, it cannot be reversed.
 Therefore, the grantor, cannot exercise control over the asset.

 The major reason behind entering into an irrevocable trust is that it offers you ultimate asset protection from the creditors, as the asset does not belong to the trust owner anymore.

 The second cause of creating an irrevocable trust is to prevent the property from being included in the assets of the trust owner.
 In this way, on the event of the death of the grantor, it provides protection to the assets within the trust from estate tax.

 The important points of difference between revocable and irrevocable trust are indicated below:

-- A revocable trust is a kind of trust which can be cancelled at any time, till the survival of the author.
-An irrevocable trust is a kind of trust that cannot be cancelled, once it comes into effect.
+- A revocable trust is a kind of trust which can be canceled at any time, till the survival of the author.
+An irrevocable trust is a kind of trust that cannot be canceled, once it comes into effect.